Jacob Blake, An Unarmed Black Man, Was Shot By Police 7 Times. When Will The Police Violence End?

-In the early hours of Monday morning, police deployed tear gas in Kenosha, Wisconsin in order to dispel a group of protesters.
-But the protestors persisted, chanting the name "Jacob Blake" in response to graphic footage of local police shooting Blake, a Black man, in the back seven times.
+In the early hours of Monday morning, police deployed tear gas in Wisconsin in the north of the United States in order to dispel a group of protesters.
+But the protestors persisted, chanting the name "Jacob Blake" in response to graphic footage of local police shooting Blake, a back man, in the back seven times.

 Advertisement